michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0134.md

 - adj: represented as leaping (rampant but leaning forward)
 - n: (military) the part of the line of battle that projects closest to the enemy
 ### Family
-salient: salience, saliency, saliently, salients+;salience: saliences;saliency: saliencies
+- salient: salience, saliency, saliently, salients+
+- salience: saliences
+- saliency: saliencies
 ### Examples
 - IJ’s Robert Everett Johnson notes that this senator missed a few salient points: In civil forfeiture there usually is no proper “judicial process.”
 - Email the contractor — mentioning specific dates, materials to be used, when items are being installed, details of salient conversations, etc., says Lowell.